joiellantero/word-search-puzzle-solver/README.md

 *DISCLAIMER: Using this software requires some basic knowledge in running a C programming.*

-The main function of this software is to automatically find words in a symmetrical crossword puzzle.
-The additional features are sorting out (using heapsort) the given words in alphabetical order and removing the letters of the searched words from the crossword puzzle.
+The main function of this software is to automatically find words in a symmetrical word search puzzle.
+The additional features are sorting out (using heapsort) the given words in alphabetical order and removing the letters of the searched words from the word search puzzle.

 ---
 ## Features